RosettaCommons/documentation/rosetta_basics/Solving-a-Biological-Problem.md

 Most of all, the force fields used in these optimization efforts are arithmetically distinct from the Rosetta energy function.
 It is critical to obtain structures that are geometrically similar to the starting structure but that exist closer to a local minimum of the scoring function.
 This is important because every unit of strain energy in your starting structure can inappropriately bias sampling: bad moves can be accepted that would otherwise have been rejected because they relieve strain that already should have been addressed.
-There is a [complete write-up](rosetta_basics/preparing-structures) of preparing starting structures appropriately.
+There is a [[complete write-up|preparing-structures]] of preparing starting structures appropriately.

 ## Specialized Rosetta executables